Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

  - **Accelerates the research process** -- data, methods, analytical techniques, and code can be re-used;
  - **Limits unnecessary research** -- publication of methods that have led to dead ends in research helps others in the research community to avoid making the same mistakes.

-### From patents to Open Science
+### From Patents to Open Science

-*I don't think this is worded very well, but I think provides a unique historical context.
-Maybe not.
-Just a suggestion.*

 But let's take this back a bit and ask, why is science closed in the first place?

 On a practical level, research in the lab leads to industrial applications, whether it's a new vaccine, a drone that uses microwave remote sensing technology to map root zone soil moisture, or a solar-powered train.
-In order to protect the resources invested in these operations, these applications are frequently patented.
+In many cases, creators of such applications (or the organizations that employ them) will apply for a patent,  a legal document that ensures they have the sole right to manufacture and sell the product.

-So, in many ways, patents, first issued in the 15th century, initiated closed science.
-With patents, inventions are protected, giving exclusive rights of production to the inventor.
-And with patents, only the inventor can improve the product.
+So, in many ways, patents, first issued in the 15th century, closed off science.
+Under patent law, only the inventor can improve the product.
 This limits the ability of society at large to explore and expand on the techniques and technologies applied.

-However, when we open up our practices, we allow for accelerated innovation, which means less expensive industrial products that take less time to get to market.
+In contrast, when we open up our practices to share intellectual property, we allow for accelerated innovation, which means less expensive industrial products that take less time to get to market.

-### Example: Open APS
+### Example: Model My Watershed

-John's talking to his cousin Bubba in the United States on WhatsApp.
-Bubba, like many individuals in North America, has diabetes.
-Diabetes can very expensive to manage.
+John's talking to his cousin Wendy on WhatsApp.
+Wendy is a high school Biology teacher in the Florida Keys, South of the Florida panhandle, where water conservation is a major issue.

-John: So, Bubba, how's it goin' with the diabetes?
+John: So, how are things going with your Biology classes?

-Bubba: Pffffff, my control **what does control mean?** hasn't been so hot lately.
-Can't seem to get it better no matter what I do.

-John: Don't they have an artificial pancreas now **can you add just a bit more context?**?

-Bubba: Yeah, if you have 15 grand to blow on one.

-John: Whoa, I didn't realize they were that expensive!

-Two days later ...

-John: Hey Bubba, I just read something interesting -- someone down there is saying they've invented an artificial pancreas type system that costs only $200!
-Lots of people are using it.
-It's called OpenAPS.

-Bubba: You're pulling my leg.
-Must've forgot a couple of zeroes on that price.
-How could they afford to make it available for $200?

-John: They've moved the technology and code into the open, to allow more people to collaboratively work on the project.
-They're also bypassing traditional commercialization.
-Sure, it's kinda DIY at the moment, but it sounds like there's some real potential there -- they have a web page and all, [OpenAPS.org](https://openaps.org/).

-Bubba: Holy guacamole!
-I'll look into it.
-Thanks John.
+Wendy: Great!
+I'm getting the students involved in investigating water conservation scenarios.
+They're using a professional web app that lets them do analysis with real data from online repositories and model what would happen under different scenarios the local government is proposing.
+It's pretty topical now, since a forested area near our school might be sold to developers!

+John: Professional software?
+How can your school afford that?

+Wendy: The app is totally free!
+It's called Model My Watershed.
+It was built by a collaboration that included a few different universities, a water testing company, and this nonprofit called the [Stroud Water Research Center](https://stroudcenter.org/).

+John: Wow.
+So how are the students liking the project?

+Wendy: They've learned a lot, and some have even written to our state rep. They feel like they can make an impact.
+We're keeping track of articles about water pollution and conservation in the class.

+If you're interested in this free app, take a look at the [Model My Watershed](https://modelmywatershed.org/) site.

 ## Large-Scale Projects

-*I think emphasizing the data component here makes it more distinct from the previous section which is about pooling resources and shared knowledge.*

 Through the pooling of resources and, in particular, data, a project that would remain a distant dream if dependent on a single actor can become a reality.